mshangle1/watchmen/WATCHMEN_STEPS.md

            I provide basePath as "/path1/{{path2}}/<path3>/"

-    "basePath", "path2" have to be provided on config.properties or as a runtime variable "path3" has to be saved on the previous steps on the Scenario scope
+    "basePath", "path2" have to be provided on config.properties or as a runtime variable, "path3" has to be saved on the previous steps in the Scenario scope
 ---

 - **I provide path variables as data Table: